Autoraidapi/BB10-Backbone/README.md

 Structure of client code must be wrapped by a graph structure.
 The tool will use the vertexes of the graph as references and build a single file.

-The text modules can and will be converted from html to javascript.
-Which will also remove the XHR requests made to the template files from requirejs and backbone.
+The text modules can and will be converted from html to javascript which will also remove the XHR requests made to the template files from requirejs and backbone.

 ## HTTP